pktgen/fgen/docs/guides/prog_guide/glossary.rst

 PHY
    An abbreviation for the physical layer of the OSI model.

-pktmbuf
+fgenbuf
-   A pktmbuf is a data structure used internally to carry messages (mainly network packets).
+   A fgenbuf is a data structure used internally to carry messages (mainly network packets).
 The name is derived from BSD stacks.
-To understand the concepts of packet buffers or pktmbuf, refer to *TCP/IP Illustrated, Volume 2:
+To understand the concepts of packet buffers or fgenbuf, refer to *TCP/IP Illustrated, Volume 2:
    The Implementation*.

 PMD